-In figure 16 we present an example of a Poincaré section, as used for the determination of the limit cycle.
-The plane, Σ , is such that RH_i is constant on Σ and \boldsymbol{x}0 is in Σ .
+In Fig. C1 we present an example of a Poincaré section, as used for the determination of the limit cycle.
+The plane Σ is such that RH_i is constant on Σ and x_0 is in Σ .
 Two different scenarios are represented here.
-First, we use a point close to the unstable focus point as initial condition for with the transversal plane Σ .
-The red dots converge fast to two accumulation points, which determine approximately the section of the limit cycle with the plane Σ .
-If we start "outside" of the limit cycle, the section points (indicated by blue dots) again converge fast to the same two accumulation points.
+First, we use a point close to the unstable focus point as initial condition for the numerical integration (indicated by red cross).
+The red dots indicate the section of the trajectory with the transversal plane